atanashristov/study-dotnet/permission-based-web-api-security/README.md

         private readonly RoleManager<ApplicationRole> _roleManager;
 ```

-We add `WebApi\ServiceCollectionExtensions.cs` for initialization of service providers and running the DB seeder.
+We add `\Infrastructure\ServiceCollectionExtensions.cs` for initialization of service providers and running the DB seeder.

 Then call the DB seeder from `Program.cs`: